TD-Dan/godot-voxelhammer/README.md

 * multitexture/material support inside one mesh
 * configurable voxel and chunk sizes
 * chunk based terrain loader
+* Terrain generation with layer stack with noise, gradients,spheres and more to come

 ## Related repositories: